Signup for our emails

 ESA status: proposed for listing (North American subspecies Gulo gulo luscus, contiguous U.S. population)

 The more we learn about wolverines, the more we find to admire.
-These elusive denizens of frozen mountain tops were celebrated by Native Americans as powerful, all-terrain, all-season masters of the icy North.
-Also called “mountain devil” and “carcajou” (French for “evil spirit”), wolverines, according to some, make the Tasmanian devil look like a sissy.
+These elusive denizens of frozen mountain tops are celebrated as powerful, all-terrain, all-season masters of the icy North.
+Also called “mountain devil” and “carcajou” (French for “evil spirit”), wolverines, according to some, make the Tasmanian devil look like a wuss.
 Wolverines, perfectly adapted to (and strictly limited to) their high-elevation habitats, will travel miles and miles atop deep snow and rough terrain using their large crampon-clawed feet in search of food, mates, and a home.
-Wolverines are fierce: they can kill prey many times their size and will defend food against much larger competitors—even grizzly bears.
+Wolverines are fierce: they can kill prey many times their size and will defend food against much larger competitors, even grizzly bears.
 While this ultimate survivalist is more than capable of providing for itself, it has no defense against climate change or traps.
 Global warming is reducing wolverine habitat and now threatens to extirpate the species in the United States south of the Canadian border.
-Trapping is an additional threat to their tiny population in Montana.
+Trapping is an additional threat to the tiny population in Montana.

 Wolverines need a lot of space to find enough food to meet their high caloric needs in their relatively unproductive habitat—the average home range for males in Idaho is 588 square miles.
 Wolverines are opportunistic feeders and will consume a variety of foods, depending on availability.
 They primarily scavenge on carrion—even crunching the bones of carcasses that grizzly bears leave behind—but also prey on small animals and birds, and eat fruits, berries and insects.
 Food scarcity is a primary limitation on reproduction.
 Females will not become pregnant until age 2 and commonly reabsorb or spontaneously abort litters when resources are limited.
 Females may only breed every other year so as to save energy resources needed for winter survival in extreme temperatures.